The value of historical databases in mineral exploration cannot be underestimated.

 The re-sampling results correlated well with the historical values, which led Reunion to conduct a validation drilling program that included drilling five holes twinned to historical drill holes.
 The results of the validation drilling demonstrated that the historical data could reliably be used to produce a NI 43-101 compliant resource estimate on the deposit.

 Together with results from extension drilling on the Nivré deposit, the validation drill data led to the company’s March 2019 resource estimate, which is notably similar to the one reported in 1998.
 The Nivre deposit contains 18.9 million indicated tonnes grading 1.09 grams per tonne (g/t) gold and 26 million inferred tonnes grading 1.06 g/t gold.
 Reunion’s success with its projects in the Guiana Shield recently earned the company a strategic agreement with Barrick Gold (TSX:ABX,NYSE:GOLD) that includes a 50-50 alliance to collaboratively explore for, develop and mine the projects in the region.
-Barrick will fund US$4.2 million on these projects, and increase its interest in the company to 19.9 percent.
+Barrick is expected to fund US$4.2 million on these projects, and increase its interest in the company to 19.9 percent.

 Vector for discovery